chinchalinchin/scrilla/README.md

 > python ./main.py -rr FB AMZN XOM

-To list the functions available for pynance, use the *-help* flag to print a help message, i.e.
+To list the functions available for pynance, use the <i>-help</i> flag to print a help message, i.e.

 > python ./main.py -help

-Or use the *-ex* flag to display a list of examples of syntax,
+Or use the <i>-ex</i> flag to display a list of examples of syntax,

 > python ./main.py -ex